objenious/kitty/README.md

 `go get github.com/objenious/kitty`

-## Status: alpha - breaking changes might happen
+## Status: beta - breaking changes might happen

+*Warning: Breaking changes in 0.0.4, with the addition of transports*

 Kitty is a slightly opinionated framework based on go-kit.
 It's goal is to ease development of microservices deployed on Kubernetes (or any similar orchestration platform).

 Kitty has an opinion on:
-* transports: only HTTP is supported (additional transports might be added),
+* transports: HTTP only (additional transports can be added as long as they implement kitty.Transport),
 * errors: an error may be Retryable (e.g. 5XX status codes) or not (e.g. 4XX status codes),
 * status codes: unless specified, request decoding errors will generate 400 HTTP status codes.